FutuneAI/global-brand-ai-marketing/phase-2-global-marketing/04-b2b-procurement.md

 **Content that does not retrieve for Stage 2 queries:**
 - Product pages and capability overviews
-- Case studies without evaluation criteria context
+- Case studies without the evaluation criteria context
-- FAQ pages structured around "why choose us" rather than "how to evaluate this category"
+- FAQ pages structured around "why choose us" rather than "how to evaluate this category."

 ---